 Among all do-it-yourself projects, felling trees is one of the most dangerous.
-Yet it also gives one of the most satisfying results and big financial savings compared with using a professional.
-There are a couple of reasons why you’d want to remove a tree from your property.
-Whatever your plans, you must consider a few precautions before you go out with your chainsaw.
+Although you’re the one who has to take personal responsibility for results, felling delivers one of the most satisfying results and big financial savings compared with hiring a professional.
+There are different reasons you’d want to remove a tree from your property, then there’s always cutting firewood, too.
+Whatever your plans, you should consider a few precautions before you go out with your chainsaw.
 Don’t take tree felling lightly.

-Felling a tree requires skill and fortitude.
+Felling a tree safely requires knowledge and skill.
 It also needs the proper equipment.
-That’s why most people hire the help of professionals to do the job.
+That’s why some people hire a professional.
 Professionals also carry insurance, so risk reduction is a big part of why homeowners hire this job out.
 But if you want to fell a tree on your own, check out these Dos and Don’ts.

 Do: Safety First